-Well, as Taylor explained, it's her fans' reaction to the heartbreakingly beautiful tune that has changed the way she views it.
-It's why she can easily break it out on the piano or on the guitar when she feels like the Swifties need to hear it.
-Speaking to the lucky crowd in attendance at small, acoustic show she did in Chicago — which you can watch on the latest episode of Taylor Swift Now for those who have DirectTV — she explained that at first, it was pretty emotional singing the song, but it has turned into something that reminds her of her fans now, and not the heartbreak it was inspired by.
+Well, as Taylor explained, it’s her fans’ reaction to the heartbreakingly beautiful tune that has changed the way she views it.
+It’s why she can easily break it out on the piano or on the guitar when she feels like the Swifties need to hear it.
+Speaking to the lucky crowd in attendance at the small, acoustic show she did in Chicago — which you can watch on the latest episode of Taylor Swift Now for those who have DirectTV — she explained that at first, singing the song was pretty emotional for her.
+But now, it has turned into something that reminds her of her fans, and not the heartbreak it was inspired by.

 “You know, it’s interesting, looking back on writing a lot of songs about my life because when I first played it live, I’m obviously thinking about that experience that I had that inspired the song.
 That basic, initial experience that I had that I was writing about.
 Then it kind of, over time, it morphs.
 Because first of all, time helps you get over things, right?
 You hope, hopefully!
 That’s the dream,” Taylor said.

 “But basically, I think that as time passes, what’s so weird, my memory that when I relive a certain song, or when I play a certain song, changes from being about a person that was in my life, or an experience I had originally, and it kind of morphs into like, times I’ve played the song and heard you all singing it back super loud.
 So there’s a song that I wrote that originally every time I when played it would be like ‘Uggghhhh, ow.’
 And now, I play it and I think of the times I’ve played it in a stadium or an arena or my living room with you guys screaming the words back to me.
 And so it changed it, and I wanted to thank you for changing it because it’s kind of nice to sing a song that you’re proud of, but not feel pain while you sing it.
 It’s very nice.”